Underfloor Heating Installation, Service & Repair

 Types Of Underfloor Heating

 There are two types of Underfloor heating system wet and electric.
-Both models have their pros and cons the best for you will depend on your current heating system, your requirements, your budget and your property.
+Both models have their pros and cons.
+The best for you will depend on your current heating system, requirements, budget, and property.

 Wet VS Electric

 Wet systems are more expensive to install but are cheaper to run than electric systems.
 Wet systems will also last a long time.
-The pipes will last over 50 years the above the ground parts such as the pump and manifold will need replacing at some point.
+The pipes will last over 50 years above the ground parts, such as the pump and manifold, will need replacing at some point.

-Every home is different if you need any help deciding which systems best for you speak to one of our engineers who can asses your situation and recommend the best type for you.
+Every home is different.
+If you need any help deciding which systems best, speak to one of our engineers who can assess your situation and recommend the best type for you.

 - Thermostats control the temperature.
 It’s possible to control the heat on a room by room basis with a multiple zone system

-- Any type of flooring will work with a wet system.
+- Any flooring will work with a wet system.
 There’s a solution for every kind of flooring

 - The wet system can be fitted in virtually any home of any age